teachyourselfcoding/tp/docs/UserGuide.md

 Format: `lesson d/DESCRIPTION M/MODULE_CODE /on d/DAY f/FREQUENCY s/START_TIME e/END_TIME`

-* The `DAY` is the Day Of Week when the lesson is conducted.
+* The `DAY` is the Day Of Week when the lesson is conducted on.
 Type in an integer.
 If the lesson is held on Thursday, type in 4.
 If the lesson is held on Wednesday, type in 3.
 * The `START_TIME` and `END_TIME` are both in `HH:MM` format.
 You are only allowed to type in timings such that `MM` is `00`.
 For example, `18:00` is allowed but not `18:01`.

 Examples of Usage: